Guide to Buying Health Insurance for 2015: How Health Insurance Works

 ObamaCare’s new rules make sure all insurance plans cover the same basic benefits.
-When shopping for insurance you’ll be focusing more on comparing networks and cost-sharing.
+When shopping for insurance, you’ll be focusing more on comparing networks and cost-sharing.
 Plans with higher premiums will tend to have better networks and less cost-sharing.
-So you’ll want to focus on if services are offered in-network in your area, what providers you can see, how many times you can get a service, if that service is covered before deductible, and how generous copays and coinsurance for those services are.
+So, you’ll want to focus on whether or not services are offered in-network in your area, which providers you can see, how many times you can get a service, whether or not that service is covered before your deductible is met, and how generous copays and coinsurance are for those services.

 Comparing Networks of Health Insurance Plans

-When looking at health plans you will be comparing networks of providers—doctors, hospitals, laboratories, imaging centers, and pharmacies that have signed contracts with the insurance company agreeing to provide their services to plan members at a specific price.
+When looking at health plans, you will be comparing networks of providers—doctors, hospitals, laboratories, imaging centers, and pharmacies that have all signed contracts with the insurance company agreeing to provide their services to plan members at a specific price.

 Networks are broken down between preferred network (everything is covered), in-network, and out-of-network (you could be responsible for increased or full costs).

-If a doctor is not in your plan’s network, the insurance company may not cover the bill, or may require you to pay a much higher share of the cost (although some of ObamaCare’s new rules do limit what you can be charged for using certain services out of network).
-So if you have doctors you want to continue to see, you will want them to be in the plan’s network.
+If a doctor is not in your plan’s network, the insurance company may not cover the bill or may require you to pay a much higher share of the cost (although some of ObamaCare’s new rules do limit what you can be charged for using certain services out of network).
+So, if you have doctors that you want to continue to see, you will want them to be in the plan’s network.

 If you are shopping in a marketplace, you can see each plan’s provider directory and compare it to those offered by other plans.

-Please note your plan may have a different deductible and out-of-pocket maximum for in-network and out-of-network.
+Please note your plan may have a different deductible and out-of-pocket maximum for in-network and out-of-network services.